Ashikaga Takauji

-was the founder and first shōgun of the Ashikaga shogunate.
+also known as Minamoto no Takauji was the founder and first shōgun of the Ashikaga shogunate.
 His rule began in 1338, beginning the Muromachi period of Japan, and ended with his death in 1358.
 He was a male-line descendant of the samurai of the (Minamoto) Seiwa Genji line (meaning they were descendants of Emperor Seiwa) who had settled in the Ashikaga area of Shimotsuke Province, in present-day Tochigi Prefecture.

-According to Zen master and intellectual Musō Soseki, who enjoyed his favor and collaborated with him, Takauji had three qualities.
-First, he kept his cool in battle and was not afraid of death.
-Second, he was merciful and tolerant.
-Third, he was very generous with those below him.
+According to Zen master and intellectual Musō Soseki, who enjoyed his favor and collaborated with him, Takauji had three qualities: he kept his cool in battle and was not afraid of death, he was merciful and tolerant, and he was very generous with those below him.

 Life

 His childhood name was Matagorō (又太郎).
 Takauji was a general of the Kamakura shogunate sent to Kyoto in 1333 to put down the Genkō War which had started in 1331.
 After becoming increasingly disillusioned with the Kamakura shogunate over time, Takauji joined the banished Emperor Go-Daigo and Kusunoki Masashige, and seized Kyoto.
 Soon after, Nitta Yoshisada joined their cause, and laid siege to Kamakura.
 When the city fell to Nitta, the Shogunal regent, Hōjō Takatoki, and his clansmen committed suicide.
 This ended the Kamakura shogunate, as well as the Hōjō clan's power and influence.
 Go-Daigo was enthroned once more as emperor, reestablishing the primacy of the Imperial court in Kyoto and starting the so-called Kenmu Restoration.

 However, shortly thereafter, the samurai clans became increasingly disillusioned with the reestablished imperial court, which sought to return to the social and political systems of the Heian period.
-Sensing their discontent, Takauji pleaded with the emperor to do something before rebellion would break out, however his warnings were ignored.
+As the new government made mistakes, Takauji gained favor among the samurai, who believed he could restore the feudal government.
+Prince Moriyoshi, also known as Morinaga, had the favor of the imperial court and was a rival to Takauji's political ambitions.
+In July 1334, Takauji heard a rumor that Moriyoshi was planning to attack him, leading Takauji to send out armed men to defend his mansion.
+Months later, Takauji had Moriyoshi arrested and, in August 1335, had his brother Ashikaga Tadayoshi execute Moriyoshi.

 Hōjō Tokiyuki, son of Takatoki, took the opportunity to start the Nakasendai rebellion to try to reestablish the shogunate in Kamakura in 1335.
 Takauji put down the rebellion and took Kamakura for himself.
 Taking up the cause of his fellow samurai, he claimed the title of Sei-i Taishōgun and allotted land to his followers without permission from the court.
 Takauji announced his allegiance to the imperial court, but Emperor Go-Daigo sent Nitta Yoshisada to reclaim Kamakura.